CDCgov/prime-reportstream/prime-router/docs/onboarding-users/senders.md

 ### Set up a New Organization

-In your `organization.yml` file create a new organization.

-Example organization with one sender entry:
+Create organization .yml files in your working branch in:
+- prime-router -> settings -> staging
+Ensure the file begins with “---”.

+Example:
 ```yaml
 - name: yoyodyne
   description: Yoyodyne Propulsion Laboratories, the Future Starts Tomorrow!